the-ozet/the-ozet.github.io/index.md

 category: OZET
 ---

 <span class="ozet-style">OZET</span> is an ongoing artistic collaboration that encompasses live performances, films, studio-produced song recordings, and a band.
-Each piece of the project draws on and expands the fictional history of the Collective Sphere OZET.
+Each piece of the project draws on and expands <a href="/story/">the fictional history</a> of the Collective Sphere OZET.

 <h2 class="hp-title">Upcoming</h2>
 <div class="upcoming-works-container">